bookio/client/README.md

 	</code>
 </pre>

-This will automatically load the <b>login.js</b> in the same directory and start executing the code above.
+This will automatically load the <b>login.js</b> file in the same directory and start executing the code above.